Ferrite-FEM/FerriteGmsh.jl/README.md

 boundarydict = toboundary(facedim)
 facesets = tofacetsets(boundarydict, elements)

-# As edge sets are not stored in Ferrite's grid defintion, physical groups of dimension 1
+# Edge sets (physical groups of dimension 1) must be saved separately as they are not stored in Ferrite's grid defintion.
-# can be extracted to a separate edge set dictionary.
 edgesets = toedgetsets(elements)

 gmsh.finalize()